Laurentpc29/Worldwide-Weather-Watcher/README.md

 # Worldwide-Weather-Watcher
-Weather station school project with ArduinoUno card.
+Weather station school project with ArduinoUno card and a program in C language.

 ## Context